Arrow Lakes Hospital

 Arrow Lakes Hospital is a six-bed hospital facility, located in Nakusp, British Columbia.
-The hospital is owned and operated by Interior Health in the Kootney Boundary Health Service Area.
+The hospital is owned and operated by Interior Health in the Kootenay Boundary Health Service Area.

 History

 In 2018, the provincial government announced $2.1 million for upgrades to the hospital including new triage facilities, trauma bays and renovation to existing patient exam bays.

 Services

 The hospital serves the village and the nearby communities including Edgewood, New Denver and Slocan.